-My role as financial Agent includes financial reporting to the Executive and Elections Canada and preparing tax receipts for our donors.
+My role as Financial Agent includes financial reporting to the Executive and Elections Canada and preparing tax receipts for our donors.
 I was also the official agent for the 2015 election campaign.

 Before that I was a retired CA, and I had spent 15 years of my career with the BC Ministry of Environment.
-After retiring I had gone back to university and took environmental courses, including one from Andrew Weaver about climate change.
+After retiring I went back to university and took environmental courses, including one from Andrew Weaver about climate change.
 That is the issue that motivates me to keep working with the Green Party.

 Gary Searing (Chair of Events and Community Outreach)

 I have been voting for the Green Party since the 1990’s.
 As a wildlife biologist I have been an active environmentalist since the very first Earth Day in 1971.
 But what draws me to the Green Party is Vision Green with its broad spectrum of progressive social, economic, democratic and environmental policies.